Asami-1/OrganiChart/README.md

 # OrganiChart
-A web-app to see and manage employees' department, position and avaiilability.
-Technos inclue vue.js and django.
+A web-app to see and manage employees' department, position and availability.
+Technos include vue.js and django.
 This app is developed for BASF (https://www.basf.com/fr), a chemistry company.